innoobijr/adjointschool-24-cp/submission.md

 3. Our use of a DAG allows the use of references to used instead of duplicated nodes.
-Although, we will need to generalize our graph by removing the restriction that each edge must have only two vertices (endpoints).
+Although, we will need to generalize our graph by removing the restrict that each edge have only two vertices (endpoints).
+That is we need to move from just the generic graph to the hypergraph.

-**Algebraic graph transformation and Plump&#x2019;s (strong) joinability**
+**IV.
+Algebraic graph transformation and Plump&#x2019;s (strong) joinability**

 There are two way of approaching graph rewriting.
-In many way they mirror term rewriting (matching, deleting, copying).
+In many ways they mirror term rewriting (matching, deleting, copying).
 However as we discussed above the context is different.
 Our context is not a *strings with a holes* but *graphs with holes*.
-This can be best visualize in the algebraic approach to graph transformation via *push-outs*.
+This can be best visualized in the algebraic approach to graph transformation via *push-outs*.
 Push-outs are to graphs what syntactic unification and contraction are to term rewriting (on trees).
-We will define the push-out approach in a bit but first a bit about hyperxgraphs.
+We will define the push-out approach in a bit but first a bit about hypergraphs.
 In the previous section, we highlighted how we can move from trees to graphs (DAGs).
-For term graph rewriting, we will generalize graph even further and use the notion of a *hypergraph*.
+For term graph rewriting, we will generalize graphs even further and use the notion of a *hypergraph*.
 In a hypergraph unlike simple graphs, edge (called hyperedges) can have multiple targets.
 The formal definition is as
 follows: